 The categories and brands of medications for which we can present discounted prices are largely determined by PBMs.
 PBMs work with insurance companies, employers and other organizations and enter into contracts with pharmacies to determine negotiated rates.
-They also negotiate rebates with pharmaceutical manufacturers.
+They also negotiate rebates with pharma manufacturers.
 The terms that different PBMs negotiate with each pharmacy are generally different and result in different negotiated rates available via each PBM's network, all of which is outside our control.
 Different PBMs prioritize and allocate discounts across different medications, and continuously update these allocations in accordance with their internal strategies and expectations.
 As we have agreements with PBMs to market their negotiated rates through our platform, our ability to present discounted prices is dependent upon the arrangements that PBMs have negotiated with pharmacies and upon the resulting availability and allocation of discounts for medications subject to these arrangements.
-In general, industry participants are less likely to allocate or provide for discounts or rebates on brand medications may not be as competitive as for generic medications.
+In general, industry participants are less likely to allocate or provide for discounts or rebates on brand medications that are covered by patents.
+As a result, the discounted prices that we are able to present for brand medications may not be as competitive as for generic medications.
 Similar to the total prescription volume in the United States, the vast majority of the utilization of our platform relates to generic medications.